CPSuperstore/FangEngineDocs/README.md

 Thank you for using FangEngine, and good luck with your next project!

+## Documentation
+This wiki contains instructions on performing specific tasks.
+For the full documentation, please visit the [GitHub Pages](https://cpsuperstore.github.io/FangEngineDocs/index.html).

 ## Examples
 You can view examples of games built in the engine over on [Itch.IO](https://cpsuperstore.itch.io/)